 You can already see in these boxplots that there are large differences between times in the individual groups of the two factors.

 In R, the two-way analysis of variance can be performed just like the one-way analysis, either directly with the command aov on the data frame or with anova applied to the result of a linear model (lm).
-To be able to take into account the interactions between the two factors, the formula must be specified as time~smoker*activity.
-The asterisk *, which is the multiplication sign in R, indicates that the factors smoker and activity, as well as the interaction between smoker and activity should be considered.
+To be able to account for the interactions between the two factors, the formula must be specified as time~smoker*activity.
+The asterisk *, which is the multiplication operator in R, indicates that the factors smoker and activity, as well as the interaction between smoker and activity, should be considered.
 If a + is used instead of the * in the formula (time~smoker+activity), interactions are not considered.

-The summary command applied to the results of the analysis returns a table with the most important information: the sums of squares, the mean sums of squares, the F-values and the p-values for the two factors and their interaction.
+The summary command applied to the results of the analysis returns a table with the most important information: the sums of squares, the mean sums of squares, the F-values and p-values for the two factors, and their interaction.
 For the sake of clarity, the significance of the probability values (Pr(>F)) is again marked with asterisks.

 > summary(aov(time~smoker*activity,datasm))